Hot Radio

-Hot Radio is a community radio station for Bournemouth, Christchurch and Poole and the surrounding areas offering rhythmic music and local information.
+Hot Radio is a community radio station for Poole offering rhythmic music and local information.

 The station started life as "The Bay 102.8" and was awarded a community radio licence by Ofcom in 2007 and began broadcasting at 00:01 on 8 November 2008.
 Community Radio stations in the UK are required to provide a social gain to the community they serve.
 Hot Radio is one of a growing number of such stations in the UK.

 Based in Poole, Hot radio provides regular traffic & travel, job information, what's ons and other local information and interviews.
 The station plays a mix of music from the 90's to today including upbeat dance, funk, soul and RnB during normal daytime output.
 Hot radio also provides specialist programming evenings and weekends with local specialist DJs experienced within their music genre.
 The station also provides broadcasts from major local events.